BrunoMMendonca/forecast-alchemy-studio/AI Memory/1 - INDEX.md

 - **Backend Migration Consistency Check.md**
   Documents the completed migration of all core functionality to the backend, confirms architectural principles, and lists next steps for multi-tenancy and user authentication.

+- **CSV Import Validation & Error Handling.md**
+  Documents comprehensive improvements to CSV import validation and error handling: strict format validation for dates and numbers, progression blocking when validation errors exist, standardized ErrorHandler component for consistent UI styling, visual error indicators in preview tables, column count validation to prevent separator mismatch, and helpful links for format assistance. **Ensures users cannot proceed with invalid data and provides clear guidance on how to fix issues.**

 - **Data Cleaning Methods & Implementation.md**
   Explains the two main data cleaning workflows: CSV import/export and interactive editing, with backend integration, UI, and technical details.